NCOA Connects Older Hispanics to COVID Vaccines and Benefits

 Sep 28, 2021, 09:00 ET

 ARLINGTON, Va., Sept.
-28, 2021 /PRNewswire/ -- The National Council on Aging (NCOA), the national voice for every person's right to age well, is connecting hundreds of thousands of older Hispanics/Latinos to trusted information online and in their communities, empowering them to stay healthy and financially secure.
+28, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The National Council on Aging (NCOA), the national voice for every person's right to age well, is connecting hundreds of thousands of older Hispanics/Latinos to trusted information online and in their communities, empowering them to stay healthy and financially secure.

 "Too many older Hispanics/Latinos have faced systemic inequities their entire lives, making it difficult to access the resources they need," said Ramsey Alwin, NCOA President and CEO.
 "We believe in meeting people where they are and providing culturally responsive information to help them age well."